sonali-dudekula/maven-archetype/README.md

 # maven-archetype-quickstart
-Contains simple standalone java projects that I have created.
+Contains simple maven projects that I have created.